 Speak My Language encompasses up to 25 languages.
 We are in the process of producing culturally relevant podcast and radio content about living well with a disability.
 While the disability sector is translating mainstream material for people from diverse linguistic backgrounds, this content does not speak to the unique experiences of ethnically diverse people.
 There is no broad-brush experience of disability, just as there is no blanket approach to addressing multiculturalism.

 The cross-cultural challenges of translating terms referring to disability presented itself early in the Speak My Language program.
 One of our language reviewers noted that the previous word used for disability amongst Chinese communities (残废) is now considered outdated and offensive, because it is linked to the idea of being “useless.”
 The preferred word now in use (残障) emphasises the dignity of the person with a disability.
-However, if you were to search up the meaning of either word in a English-Simplified Chinese dictionary, both would simply translate to “Disability.”
+This tells us that attitudes, and therefore language, is shifting to be more inclusive and positive within our culturally diverse communities.
+However, the difficulty still finds itself in the translation.
+If you were to search up the meaning of either variation of these characters in an English-Simplified Chinese dictionary, both would simply translate to “Disability.”

 Even in English, the word "disability" is loaded with biases and constraints.
 The word "disabled" comes from the Middle English disablen "to deprive of legal rights."
 The prefix "dis" speaks to this sense of deprivation.
 It does not convey acceptance of the variation and difference that is part of the human experience.
 We see this in the medical model that views disability as something to be treated or remedied.
 This has come with its own set of cultural challenges.
 This medical model emphasises that the person with the disability requires a cure or intervention, rather than the systems and structures that limit the lives of people with disabilities.
 As a result, people with disabilities are viewed as abnormal and defective.